claire-manassanan/medallion-s3-redshift/README.md

   - if you don't do so metadata will be stored in MySQL in the driver node in the cluster, once it's terminated, you will lose the metadata.
 3. Cluster configuration
   - choose the instance type (resource for processing) that suit your need the most
-  - if you are using free trial version of AWS, you can leave it with the default
+  - I recommend you to select it on your own even you are using free trial account because EMR cluster will waste your credit for free if it is too big.
+If you leave with the default, you can see your credit is decreased significantly.
 4. Networking
   - search for VPC in the console and create new VPC with public subnet (don't create with 0 public subnet)
   - You can research more detail on the online stuff about subnet because I just followed the other along.